CESeco/SFMLoopShooter/README.md

  or use CMake GUI. everything seems easier there.

  After generating the build files you can run respective makefiles and generate the executable.
+ After generating executable, if you are on windows you need to copy dll files from ``` YourSFMLDirectory\bin ``` to the executable folder.